-Weekly paid benefit for people of working age who give up working to look after someone receiving Attendance Allowance.
-This was formerly known as the Invalid Care Allowance.
+Invalid Care Allowance Weekly paid benefit for people of working age who give up working to look after someone receiving Attendance Allowance.

+War Disability

-War Disability Pension Payable to members of the armed forces disabled in the 1914-18 war or after 2nd September 1939.
+Payable to members of the armed forces disabled in the 1914-18 war or after 2nd September 1939.
 Merchant seamen and civilians disabled in the Second World War are also eligible.
 The amount paid varies according to an individual's rank and the extent of the disability.